SAP-samples/sap-rdp-integration-accelerator/rdp-abap-technical-objects/readme.md

 Note: New customers can skip point 1 to point 8 and install instead TR for V6.1.0

 📂 Details on changes introduced in V6.1 are available in the [Fixes](Fixes) folder

+10. **Update: Version V6.1.1** – TR 900528.M19

+📂 Details on changes introduced in each version are available in the [Fixes](Fixes) folder.

 Note: Additional fixes may be provided in the future.
 Customers should always check for the latest available fixes or new features and ensure they are installed.